 - Building Information Modelling (BIM) for healthy buildings

-To apply for a demo-presentation describe your demonstrator in an abstract of 500 words maximum.
-Additionally, provide your requirements regarding hardware as list along with the preference regarding the demo-location.
+To apply for a demo-presentation describe your demonstrator in an extended abstract of 1 A4 page length.
+Additionally, provide your requirements regarding hardware as a list along with the preference regarding the demo-location.

 At least one author of each Demonstration must register for and attend the conference, including their conference demonstrations session.

-- Demos papers do NOT follow a double-blind review process.
+- Demos extended abstracts do NOT follow a double-blind review process.

-- Demos papers are recommended to include, at the end of the abstract, an URL pointing to the video of the demos (up to 5 minutes).
+- Demos extended abstracts are recommended to include, at the end of the abstract, an URL pointing to the video of the demos (up to 5 minutes).